 I feel most in my element when I am designing and helping people add their own personal touches within their home.
 I often get asked for tips and tricks to fix everyday home design issues.
 How do I make my home feel warmer?
 I wish my windows were taller.
 Can I control the sun’s late afternoon glare?
-Some important advice I am always willing to share: do not overlook your window treatments as the right window coverings perform wonders in creating a livable, harmonious space.
-Here are 7 concerns to solve when designing your windows.
+These are all important concerts, but advice I am always willing to share: do not overlook your window treatments as the right window coverings perform wonders in creating a livable, harmonious space.
+Here are 7 big concerns to solve when designing your windows.

-Some windows do not need to worry about functional window treatments such as kitchens or dining rooms.
-In these cases, adding a colorful valance or stationary drapes give the room some decorative appeal.
+Some windows just need a colorful valance or a billowy sheer shade to give the room some decorative appeal.

 Your windows can be a statement piece in your home or provide the perfect accent for another focal point.
 Your decision to stand out or complement is dependent on the type of fabric chosen.
 Look for an interesting pattern or try using your windows to add a pop of color against a neutral toned room.
 The results will be eye-catching.

 A window treatment’s main job is to provide you with privacy and light control.
-Most styles such as drapery, roller, cellular, and Roman shades offer privacy and should be hung anywhere where you wouldn’t want your nosy neighbor snooping.
-Layering your window treatments with both light filtering shades and blackout drapes will give you options when you’d like more sunlight seeping through or for when you are looking for total privacy.
+Most styles such as drapery, roller, cellular, and roman shades offer privacy and should be hung anywhere where you wouldn’t want your nosy neighbor snooping.
+Layering your window treatments with both light filtering shades and blackout drapes will give you options when you’d like more sunlight or when you demand a more private retreat.